ProjectAussie/GERMLINE/readme.md

 To build GERMLINE, run `make` in the germline directory.
 This will create the `bin/germline` and `bin/parse_bmatch` executables.

-GERMLINE can also be build using Docker / docker compose.
+GERMLINE can also be built and tested using Docker / docker compose.
 To do this, run `docker compose up` from the repository root.

 ### Change log